Skip to main content

 1. Coffee Discount: Bring your reusable mug to any coffee or tea location on campus and receive a 40¢ discount all year-round.

 2. Friendlier Reusable Containers: Laurier was the first Canadian universities to implement Friendlier's reusable container program.
 Friendlier's blue containers are available at several locations across the Waterloo campus, they are double sealed, durable, and good for over 100 uses.
 They also have their own diversion stream, you can find the highly visible blue Friendlier branded bins anywhere where the containers are dispursed.
 This green solution is also free for users if the proper steps are taken!
-The program uses a deposit system ranging from 50¢ - $1.00 which is included in the cost of your meal.
+There is a 50¢ - $1.00 deposit which is built into the cost of your meal.
 Simply follow the 4 easy steps of the program to contribute to eliminating unnecessary waste on campus and get your full deposit back.

-1. Download the Friendlier app on your phone (you can also visit Friendlier's webpage to sign up) before you visit one of the locations where the containers are provided: Wilf's, the Mini Market, Frank's Coffee Haus, Byte 75, El Torito, and Union Market.
+1. Download the Friendlier app on your phone (you can also visit Friendlier's webpage to sign up) before you visit one of the locations where the containers are provided: Wilf's, Frank's Coffee Haus, Byte 75, El Torito, and Union Market.

-2. Scan the barcode on he bottom of the container with your phone once your meal is finished to get your deposit back.
+2. Scan the barcode on the bottom of the container with your phone once your meal is finished, get your deposit back, and pay less for your food.

-3. Return the dirty container to a blue Friendler bin and we will take it from there.
+3. Return the dirty container to a blue Friendlier bin and we will take it from there.

 Northdale Community Garden